kauri-io/Content/java/pantheon_testing.md

 **--miner-coinbase:** Set the coinbase to be an account that you have a private key for.
 This is mandatory when mining is enabled, so here we set the account to be the well known Pantheon dev account, which is automatically loaded with Ether when in dev mode.

-**--rpc-http-enabled:** Enable the http RPC endpoint, so Web3j can connect.
+**--rpc-http-enabled:** Enable the HTTP RPC endpoint, so Web3j can connect.

 **--rpc-ws-enabled:** Enable the websocket RPC endpoint.
-This is not required if only http is being tested.
+This is not required if you are only testing HTTP.

 **--network=dev:** The network type is set to `dev`.
 This starts a private development node, with a pre-defined configuration to make mining very easy, to be easier on CPU usage.